aparte-luxurious-homes/admin-dashboard/README.md

 To start developing:

 1. Clone this repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn` or `yarn install`
-3. Start the development server with `npm run dev`
+3. Start the development server with `yarn dev`
 4. Make your changes to the dashboard interface